Defreddy/FinalProject/README.md

 # A variety of links can be accessed including the following:
 $ localhost:8051  | This is your API website / Alpine / Slim.

+# Take a look at the API docs:
+$ localhost:8051/docs
 ```

 > **Note**